datacenter/SimpleAciUiLogServer/README.rst

 * -c or --cert: The server certificate for HTTPS connections.
-* -l or --location: The local path that the server should look for, anything sent to the server outside of this location will result in the server returinging a 404.
+* -l or --location: The local path that the server should look for, anything sent to the server outside of this location will result in the server returning a 404.
 The default is /apiinspector
 * -r or --logrequests: This will cause the server to log a message about the POST request to sys.stderr, the default is False, possible values are True and False.